RobustNLP/CipherChat/README.md

 <h1 align="center">CipherChat 🔐</h1>
-A novel framework CipherChat to systematically examine the generalizability of safety alignment to non-natural languages – ciphers ((<a href=" https://openreview.net/forum?id=MbfAK4s61A">ICLR 2024</a>)).
+A novel framework CipherChat to systematically examine the generalizability of safety alignment to non-natural languages – ciphers.
 <br>   <br>

 ## 👉 Paper and Citation
-For more details, please refer to our paper <a href=" https://openreview.net/forum?id=MbfAK4s61A">ICLR 2024</a>.
+For more details, please refer to our paper [ICLR 2024](https://openreview.net/forum?id=MbfAK4s61A).

 <div align="center">